wp-plugins/better-wp-security/readme.txt

 * Works on multi-site (network) and single site installations
 * Works with Apache, LiteSpeed or NGINX (Note: NGINX will require you to manually edit your virtual host configuration)
 * Features like database backups and file checks can be problematic on servers without a minimum of 64MB of RAM.
-All testing servers allocate 128MB to WordPress and usually donâ€™t have any other plugins installed.
+All testing servers allocate 128MB to WordPress and usually don't have any other plugins installed.

 = Translations =
 * Brazilian Portuguese by <a href="http://profiles.wordpress.org/rafaelfunchal">Rafael Funchal</a>